peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 Quiet NaN if this object or the other object is NaN, or 0 if both objects have the same value, or -1 if this object is less than the other value, or 1 if this object is greater.

+<a id="Copy"></a>
+### Copy

+    public PeterO.Numbers.EDecimal Copy();

+Not documented yet.

+<b>Return Value:</b>

+An EDecimal object.

 <a id="CopySign_PeterO_Numbers_EDecimal"></a>
 ### CopySign

     public PeterO.Numbers.EDecimal CopySign(
         PeterO.Numbers.EDecimal other);

 Returns a number with the same value as this one, but copying the sign (positive or negative) of another number.
+(This method is similar to the "copy-sign" operation in the General Decimal Arithmetic Specification, except this method does not necessarily return a copy of this object.).

 <b>Parameters:</b>